ojinsan/wwdcsubmit/README.md

 Imagine that we are given 4 random numbers.
 The goal is to make these 4 numbers to generate a number of 24.
 We can take 2 number and use adder, subtractor, multiplier, or divider to combine the two numbers so we'll have a new number as the result of the previously-made equation.
+We can use the operator as many as we want.
 We can use the resulting number to the next equation.
-But the used two numbers can't be used anymore.
+But remember that the used two numbers can't be used anymore, it will disappear as we catch it :v
-We can use the operator as many as we want.

 For example,
 we get 3,2,4,1.